MISP/misp-docker/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/MISP/misp-docker/release-latest.yml)](https://hub.docker.com/repository/docker/ostefano/misp-docker)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/MISP/Docker)

-A production ready Dockered MISP based on CoolAcid's MISP Docker image (https://github.com/coolacid/docker-misp).

-Like CoolAcid's MISP docker image, this is based on some of the work from the DSCO docker build, nearly all of the details have been rewritten.
+A production ready Docker MISP project (formerly https://github.com/ostefano/docker-misp) loosely based on CoolAcid and DSCO builds (nearly all of the details have been rewritten).

+Notable features:
--   Components are split out where possible, currently this is only the MISP modules
+-   Components are split out where possible
--   Over writable configuration files
--   Allows volumes for file store
--   Cron job runs updates, pushes, and pulls - Logs go to docker logs
+-   Cron job runs updates, pushes, and pulls
--   Docker-Compose uses off the shelf images for Redis and MySQL
+-   Rely on off the shelf images for Redis and MySQL
--   Images directly from docker hub, no build required
+-   Images are pushed regularly, no build required
--   Slimmed down images by using build stages and slim parent image, removes unnecessary files from images
+-   Slimmed down images by using build stages and slim parent image

-Additionally, this fork features the following improvements:

--   ARM (M1) support: move mariadb for increase compatibility
+-   ARM (M1) support: move to mariadb for increase compatibility
 -   ARM (M1) support: move to updated and cross-platform mail exim4 image
 -   Fix and improve support for cron jobs
 -   Fix and improve support for syncservers